This post is part of the series Hospitality

 Are some things out of place?
 Sure.
 Do we sometimes have dishes in the sink?
 Yes.
 Do we vacuum and dust as often as we should?
 Probably not.

-But knowing that there are designated places for clutter and toys, that the downstairs bathroom is guest-ready, that there are some extra snacks in the pantry, and that the house doesn’t look like a bomb exploded or was ransacked by burglars is quite freeing!
+But knowing that there are designated places for clutter and toys, the downstairs bathroom is guest-ready, extra snacks are in the pantry, and the house doesn’t look like a bomb exploded (or was ransacked by burglars) is quite freeing!

 I know these tips will help free you, too.

 May the Lord bless you with a home filled with joy, love, and laughter.

 - Place baskets and bins throughout your house to quickly hide clutter and toys.